morungos/morungos.github.io/_posts/2021-05-04-punching-out-ai.md

 background: '/img/posts/punch-and-policeman.jpg'
 summary: |-
-  Artificial intelligence has a power problem, and we need to think of it as a trickster character, one that can cause chaos and abuse, but -- properly channeled -- has the potential to expose and confront those abuses.
-tagline: |-
   Artificial intelligence has a power problem, and we need to think of it as a trickster character, one that can cause chaos and abuse, but — properly channeled — has the potential to expose and confront those abuses
 image: '/img/posts/punch-and-policeman.jpg'